BenGorUser/User/docs/domain_model.md

 ##User

-Common user extend it to add custom properties and use cases.
+Common user, extend it to add custom properties and use cases.

 ##UserGuest